R Excel Tutorial: How to Read and Write xlsx files in R

 • Save

 Here, the read_excel function reads the data from the Excel file into a tibble object.
-We can if we want to, change this tibble to a dataframe.
+If we want to, we can change this tibble to a dataframe.

 df <- as.data.frame(df)Code language: R (r)

-Now, after importing the data from the Excel file you can carry on with data manipulation if needed.
+Now, after importing the data from the Excel file, you can continue with data manipulation if needed.
 It is, for instance, possible to remove a column, by name and index, with the R-package dplyr.
-Furthermore, if you installed tidyverse you will have a lot of tools that enable you to do descriptive statistics in R, and create scatter plots with ggplot2.
+Furthermore, if you installed tidyverse, you will have a lot of tools that enable you to do descriptive statistics in R and create scatter plots with ggplot2.

 Importing an Excel File to R in Two Easy Steps: